Flyers–Penguins rivalry

-The Flyers–Penguins rivalry, also known as the Battle of Pennsylvania, is a National Hockey League (NHL) rivalry between the Philadelphia Flyers and Pittsburgh Penguins ice hockey clubs.
+The Flyers–Penguins rivalry, also known as the Battle of Pennsylvania, is a National Hockey League (NHL) rivalry between the Philadelphia Flyers and Pittsburgh Penguins clubs.
 Both teams compete in the NHL's Eastern Conference Metropolitan Division.
 The rivalry began in 1967, when the teams were introduced into the NHL's "Next Six" expansion wave.
 The rivalry exists due to divisional alignment and geographic location, as both teams play in the Commonwealth of Pennsylvania.
 The Flyers and Penguins met in the Stanley Cup playoffs four times in 11 years from 2008 to 2018, strengthening the rivalry.

+History

 Early days

 The first meeting between the Flyers and Penguins occurred on October 19, 1967, in the first-ever game at the Philadelphia Spectrum.
 Flyers goaltender Doug Favell stopped all 17 Pittsburgh shots and Bill Sutherland scored the lone goal 2:59 into the third period for a 1–0 Flyers win.